aminnazari-design/aminna/README.md

 *first an api was used for data* Then i decided that I extract data myself. and the small delay for loading some pages is related to this. for transforming data in 2 functions i used javascript and ajax .
 Later there can be a new ability be enabled that purchase something for real but this at first step needs a real shop and something further than just a simple web developing and designing.

+The website basicly provide You with some amazon data.
+In addition to that You are able to add them to your cart .
+You can also change Your password or recover it if You have forgotten it